Pearl Harbor Area

 (1939 - unknown), Barbers Point (Kalaeloa)

 An anti-aircraft artillery training firing point and cantonment area located just south of Barbers Point (Kalaeloa) Harbor.
 An SCR-268 radar was also here after 1942.
 Searchlights were emplaced here.
 Originally named Honouliuli Military Reservation until 1941.
 No remains, site now zoned for light industrial in relation to the nearby deep draft harbor.
-A mass-produced WWII machine-gun pillbox is still located on the shore just south of the former camp, on the grounds of the Chevron Oil refinery.
+A concrete WWII machine-gun pillbox is still located on the shore just south of the former camp, on the grounds of the Chevron Oil refinery.

 ¤¤ Palailai Military Reservation